Funding opportunity for Early Career Researchers.

 Terms and conditions

-The bursaries will support five scholars to attend the conference and present papers within the overall conference program.
+The bursaries will support six scholars to attend the conference and present papers within the overall conference program.

 Recipients are required to submit the abstract of their conference paper by the abstract submission deadline.